galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Bootstrapping

-A very common (and useful) method for this is called *bootstrapping*, which is a technique that has a solid basis in statistics (not just phylogenetics).
-The idea is that one resamples with replacement a data set to create a "pseudoreplicate" that is analysed in the same way as the original data.
+A very common (and useful) method for dealing with unresolved branches is called *bootstrapping*, which is a technique that has a solid basis in statistics (not just phylogenetics).
+The idea is that one resamples with a replacement data set to create a "pseudoreplicate" that is analysed in the same way as the original data.
 This process is then repeated many times to create a distribution.
-It's known that bootstrapping is a good way to measure the internal consistency of a data set, and its use in phylogenetics is well established.
+Bootstrapping is known to be a is a good way to measure the internal consistency of a data set, and its use in phylogenetics is well established.

 The naive method for bootstrapping is called "non-parametric" and works by effectively resampling the patterns at each site in the alignment, creating a pseudo-alignment of the same total number of sites, then re-building the tree.

-IQTree has a very -- *ultra-* -- fast bootstrapping method that is cleverer than the naive method and which works a bit better. <!--See (citation Minh Bui et al. I think) for details.>>
+IQTree has a very - *ultra* - fast bootstrapping method that is cleverer than the naive method and which works a bit better.
 When we use IQTree in the next part of the tutorial, we will also do bootstrapping on the tree.
+See (% cite 10.1093/molbev/msaa015 %) for details on the method.

 Bootstrapping can be done on any inference method.
 We will use the likelihood method, searching for the tree and branch lengths that maximises the likelihood for (1) our actual data, and then (2), for each of the pseudoreplicates, noting for each of these which branches occur in the best trees found.